Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_3.md

 I also created a neat GUI with `tkinter`, allowing us to remotely control the rocket with style 😎:
 ![Simple Rocket Control GUI](/img/in-post/gui.png) However, it is still impossible to send sensor data back from the rocket through the ESP-12F since I cannot code it.
 I am essentially mimicking the Android app.
 This functionality is sufficient for the Launch Canada Competition in a month, where we are showcasing the hover ability of our Thrust Vector Rocket instead of flying it.
-We will likely switch to Bluetooth or a radio module like the Xbee next year.
+We will likely switch to a Bluetooth/radio module or an actual ESP-12F next year.

 #### Baidu Netdisk Rant
 I tried to download a data sheet for the custom ESP-12F, which was stored on Baidu Netdisk, the Chinese equivalent of Google Drive.
 The experience was terrible.